Vernon, California: Disincorporation legislation

 The bill had passed in the Assembly on a bipartisan vote of 58–7.

 In the last few weeks of the legislative session of summer 2011, a team of attorneys and lobbyists from Vernon were trying to kill the bill that would disincorporate the city when state Senator Kevin de Leon (D-Los Angeles) came to them with a creative and unconventional offer.
 De Leon, who had earlier supported disbanding Vernon, said he would help to defeat the legislation if Vernon would accept a proposed list of government reforms and set aside $60 million in order to fund community projects in the small, working-class cities that surround Vernon.
 Vernon agreed to the offer, and de Leon then proceeded to support the groups fighting disincorporation.
 City officials in nearby Huntington Park, which stood to receive some of Vernon's grant money, also reversed their support to the City of Vernon.
 On August 29, the state Senate rejected the bill to disband Vernon.

-The Vernon City Council unanimously passed salary limits and other wide-ranging reforms on May 26, 2011, as the tiny Los Angeles suburb fought efforts to eliminate its cityhood.
+The Vernon City Council unanimously passed salary limits and other wide-ranging reforms on May 26, 2011.
 The council approved an amended package that cut the salaries of council members from $70,000 to $25,000 a year, but not beginning until the end of their current terms.
 Other officials, including the police chief, also saw their salaries trimmed.
 Department heads' salaries were capped at $267,000.
 Previously, some city officials allegedly made more than $1 million to govern the city.
 The council also authorized benefit reductions for officials, established a city housing commission, and voted to place a proposal on the city ballot that would change the city charter and limit council members to two, five-year terms.
 The city owns nearly all residential housing in town and there had been concerns that its officials were de facto landlords of the voters.

 The reforms took the city of Vernon further toward a more open, transparent and inclusive governance structure," MacFarlane said.
 "The business community will have a role to play, as will representatives of labor, and those are two key constituencies."
 On August 2, 2011, former state attorney general John Van de Kamp, hired by the city to do an independent review of its policies, released a report that found "no significant fault" in Vernon's compliance with the Political Reform Act, conflict of interest policies, the Brown Act, or the Public Records Act.